MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 > [!NOTE]
 > BYOC is available for both co-owners and run-only makers.
 BYOC is only available for console initiated flow executions.

-## List of Cloud Connectors
+## List of cloud connectors

-Here's a list of Cloud Connectors in Power Automate for desktop, which are currently available and permanently visible in the actions pane:
+The following is a list of cloud connectors in Power Automate for desktop that are currently available and permanently visible in the actions pane:

 - [Microsoft Dataverse](/connectors/commondataserviceforapps)
 - [SharePoint](/connectors/sharepointonline)